symblai/symbl-docs/getting-started-with-async-api.md

 ### Grab speech-to-text transcription

-Replace the `conversationId` in the API call with the **Conversation ID** you received from the previous API call.
+Replace the `conversationId` in the below API call with the **Conversation ID** you received from the previous Async API call.

 <Tabs
   defaultValue="cURL"